realA10001986/Dash-Gauges/README.md

     </tr>
 </table>

+[Here](CheatSheet.pdf) is a cheat sheet for printing or screen-use.
+(Note that MacOS' preview application has a bug that scrambles the links in the document.
+Acrobat Reader does it correctly.)

 ## Time travel

 To trigger a "time travel" stand-alone, you need to install a "Time Travel" button.
 Pressing that button briefly will let the Dash Gauges play their time travel sequence.
 Please see [here](hardware/#connecting-a-time-travel-button) for how to wire that button.